 Cape Spear Lighthouse was built in 1836 on a cliff at the most easterly point in North America.
 Today it’s a National Historic Site.
 The lighthouse is no longer operational (a new one was built nearby in 1955), but you can visit the on-site museum to learn how 19th-century lighthouse keepers lived.

-You can dine in one of the oldest Irish-Newfoundland vernacular wooden buildings in North America.
+5. You can dine at Mallard Cottage in one of the oldest Irish-Newfoundland vernacular wooden buildings in North America.

 When Top Chef Canada All-Stars contender Todd Perrin helped restore a circa-1790 fisher’s cottage in Quidi Vidi Village, it quickly became one of the country’s most iconic restaurants.
 Mallard Cottage has been designated a National Historic Site.
 It has a menu that changes daily and features food sourced from as close as the restaurant’s backyard chicken coops and vegetable plots.